 The video ends with a photo of his final text graffiti, which reads: “If we wash our hands of the conflict between the powerful and the powerless we side with the powerful — we don’t remain neutral.”

 Banksy is no stranger to the Palestinian-Israeli conflict, having previously visited the West Bank in 2005.
 Durig this visit, he left a number of outstanding, politically charged artworks on the Seperation Wall.
-His most famous pieces in the West Bank include girl in a pink dress searching a soldier, and a girl carried off by balloons, conceivably in order to overcome the barrier.
+His most famous pieces in the West Bank include a girl in a pink dress searching a soldier, and a girl carried off by balloons, conceivably in order to overcome the barrier.

 Team Gaza Parkour responded to Banksy’s spoof tourism video with a vibrant spoof video of their own, “After Banksy: The Parkour guide to Gaza” by the Guardian Docs.
 Set to a soundtrack by Palestinian female hip-hop artist, Shadia Mansour, the team invites “tourists” to come visit Gaza, while posing as the tour guides, “Nearly 50% of us are unemployed and we are very available to show you around.”